mzolfaghari/ECO-efficient-video-understanding/README.md

 3. Demo

-### Citation
+### License and Citation
+All code is provided for research purposes only and without any warranty.
+Any commercial use requires our consent.
 If you use this code or ideas from the paper for your research, please cite our paper:
 ```
 @inproceedings{ECO_eccv18,
 author={Mohammadreza Zolfaghari and